 - 1 month $2.50

 - Individual products $5

 Prepaid plans are non-refundable, but they can be transferred to another child if you do not wish to receive any more Little Passports orders.

 How to Contact Little Passports Customer Service

-To get in contact with the brand for any information that this Little Passports review did not include, email [email protected].
+To get in contact with the brand for any information that my Little Passports review did not include, email [email protected].

 There is no Little Passports phone number listed on their site.